Are looking for something specific?

 - The United Nations Intergovernmental Panel on Climate Change (IPCC) are the scientific authority on this.

 But then I started to take more notice.
 I can’t remember what started it, but suddenly I was listening.
 At first I thought it was just people who wanted to promote the fossil fuel industry.
 Reckless, selfish, arrogant.
-Then I discovered scientists who have been studying physics, the atmosphere and the oceans for decades are not so convinced of a crisis.
+Then I discovered that scientists who have been studying physics, the atmosphere and the oceans for decades are not so convinced of a crisis.

 There is a consensus that, yes, the climate is changing, but these changes pre-date the use of fossil fuels.
 There is natural variability in the processes that drive the climate.
 Good science does not ignore the unknowns and uncertainties of theories.
 And there are significant unknowns and uncertainties about the climate.